This is a recipe partnership with Blackmores

-- Pre-heat your oven to 160°C and line a baking tray with baking paper.
+- Pre-heat oven to 160°C, fan forced.
+Line a baking tray with baking paper.

-- Add the garlic, stirring and cooking for a further 30 seconds.
+- Add garlic, then stir and cook for a further 30 seconds.

-- Place the broccoli and zucchini into the saucepan and stir everything together for 1 minute so the vegetables gently begin to cook.
+- Place broccoli and zucchini into the saucepan and stir everything together for 1 minute, until the vegetables begin to cook.

-- Add the vegetable stock, nutritional yeast and cayenne powder to the saucepan and bring to the boil before placing on the lid and turning the stove right down to allow it to gently simmer for 15 minutes.
+- Add vegetable stock, nutritional yeast and cayenne powder to the saucepan and bring to the boil.
+Place the lid on and simmer for 15 minutes on a low heat.

-- While your soup is cooking, prepare your croutons by tossing the cubes of bread in the olive oil, garlic, salt and pepper.
-Spread them out onto your prepared baking tray and place into the oven to crisp up for 10 minutes or until they are crunchy and golden.
+- While the soup cooks, toss the cubes of bread in olive oil, garlic, salt and pepper.
+Spread them on your prepared baking tray and place in the oven for 10 minutes or until crunchy and golden.

-- When your soup is done and the broccoli is tender, turn off the stove and leave it to gently cool in the pot for 5 minutes.
+- When the soup is done and the broccoli is tender, turn the stove off and leave to cool in the pot for 5 minutes.

-- Once it has cooled slightly, puree the soup in your blender.
+- Once cooled slightly, puree the soup in a blender.
 Due to the quantity, it is best done in two batches unless you have a very large blender jug.
-Place half the batch of soup into your blender, add half the can of cannellini beans and basil leaves and blitz for 1-2 minutes or until smooth.
-Place the finished half of your soup back into the pot and repeat with the other batch.
+Place half the soup in the blender, add half a can of cannellini beans and basil leaves and blitz for 1-2 minutes or until smooth.
+Place the finished half of the soup back in the pot and repeat with the other batch.

-- Once both batches are done and they are back in the pot, gently heat it over a low heat on the stove so you can combine the two batches together.
+- Once both batches are blended and back in the pot, heat over a low heat on the stove and mix to combine.
 Taste your soup and season with salt and pepper, if desired.

-- Serve immediately topped with your freshly baked croutons and some roughly torn basil.
+- Top with baked croutons and roughly torn basil.
+Serve.

-STORING TIPS - If you're storing it, leave it to cool before transferring it to an airtight container.
-You can keep it in the fridge for up to 5 days or freeze it for up to 3 months.
+STORING TIPS - Leave to cool then transfer to an airtight container.
+Keep in the fridge for up to 5 days or freeze for up to 3 months.